Law School Application Check List

-- Register for LSAT (by late April for June LSAT, late May for July LSAT, late June for August LSAT, late August for October LSAT) – earlier registration means more choices of test centers
+- Register for LSAT (by late April for June LSAT, early July for August LSAT, late August for October LSAT) – earlier registration means more choices of test centers

-- Start exploring schools through ABA/LSAC guide and other reliablesources (Spring 2020)
+- Start exploring schools through ABA/LSAC guide and other reliable sources (Spring 2021)

 - Purchase LSAC Credential Assembly Service (CAS) (no later than September 2020)

 - Draft personal statement(s) (September – October 2021)

 - Spruce up resume (September – October 2021)

 - Complete and submit online applications (by Thanksgiving-ish 2021)

 - Request Dean’s certification letters for all schools that require them—note that very few schools do require these (October 2021)

 - Fill out each school’s financial aid application (with online applications, or in January 2022, depending on school’s procedure)